Skip to content

 The 4768 brute-force fingerprint:

-• Many Status=0x18 records for the same TargetUserName from the same source IP within a short window — classic brute force.
+• Many Status=0x18 records for the same TargetUserName from the same source IP within a short window.
+Brute force.

-• Many Status=0x18 records across many TargetUserName values from the same source IP, each account hit once or twice — password spray.
+• Many Status=0x18 records across many TargetUserName values from one source IP, each hit once or twice.
+Password spray.

-• A burst of Status=0x6 ("unknown user") preceding a Status=0x18 from the same source — user enumeration confirmed before the brute starts.
+• A burst of Status=0x6 ("unknown user") preceding Status=0x18 from the same source.
+User enumeration confirmed before the brute starts.

 0x0KDC_ERR_NONESuccess.